GabrielProstitis/kqx.io/content/writeups/dev_mem.md

 date = 2025-08-20T15:57:29+02:00
 draft = false
 author = 'prosti'
-summary = 'kernel pwn challenge I wrote for TRXCTF 2025' tags = [
+summary = 'kernel pwn challenge that I wrote for TRXCTF 2025' tags = [
     'linux',
 ]
 toc = true
 +++

-## Description

-*I have no idea what to put here*

-**DISCLAIMER**: Please test your solve locally before spawning a remote instance of the challenge!

 ## Author’s Note

-The challenge has lot’s of ways to be solved!
-It was intended for beginner to intermediate kpwn players.
+The challenge can be solved in lots of different ways!
+The objective of the challenge is to explore different paths so it should be beginner friendly.
 The path here explained is pretty straight forward and hopefully you will understand it.

 If you want to share your exploit you can contact me on discord (handle down below!).